Jubiko31/portfolio/README.md

 This is my first Portfolio website.

-Take a look at official one:
+Take a look at official one.
+You can find all of my main projects, skills, services and contact informatation here: https://juba-portfolio.netlify.app/
-https://juba-portfolio.netlify.app/